CHN4004 : China and its Peripheries: Repression, (In)stability and Conflict in the 21st Century

 The module will be assessed by:

-- a Critical Commentary of 1200 words (30%), on a single text chosen from three options.
-The student will analyse and discuss core themes relating to the lecture topic – or combination of lecture topics – covered in that text.
-This exercise encourages independent critical thinking and processing of different types of document, including those from government, NGO, media and academic sources.
+- A Written Examination (120 minutes) comprising 2 x Critical Commentaries of 1200 words each (70%), on two source texts chosen from among six options, each reflecting a different lecture topic or combination of topics chosen from among Lecture Topics 7-11.
+Students will analyse and discuss core themes relating to the topic – or combination of lecture topics – covered in each source text.
+This exercise encourages independent critical thinking and rapid processing of different types of document, including those from government, NGO, media and academic sources.

 Timetable